 In other words, God has acted on his behalf and his entire household.
 A Memorial before God has resulted in a Remembrance in His sight.

 In Exodus chapter 17, we read of the event where the children of Israel are attacked by a hostile people called the Amalekites.
-Joshua leads his warriors out to confront them, while Moses intercedes from a mount overlooking the battle.
+Joshua leads his warriors out to confront them, while Moses intercedes from a mountain overlooking the battle.
 After Joshua prevails, the Lord commands Moses: write this for a memorial in a book and rehearse it in the ears of Joshua, for I will utterly put out the remembrance of Amalek from under heaven.
 Exodus 17:14.

 The Hebrew word used in the first instance is zikrown (H2146), derived from the root zakar (H2142) -to remember and is translated in the KJV 17 times as memorial.
-On six other occasions however, it is translated remembrance, showing an inconsistency in translation and a source of confusion.
+On six other occasions however, it is translated as remembrance, showing an inconsistency in translation and a source of confusion.

 In the second instance of Exodus 17:14, the Hebrew word used is zeker (H2143) and is also derived from the same root word zakar.
 This word is translated 11 times as remembrance, but on five occasions is translated memorial, showing the same inconsistency and confusion.

 Having introduced the Hebrew for memorial and remembrance, we can now look at an instance where this inconsistency of translation distorts the implications of the passage.

 In the prophet Malachi we received this word from the Lord:

 then they that feared the Lord spoke often one to another and the Lord hearkened and heard and a book of remembrance was written before Him for them that feared the Lord and that thought upon His name.
 Malachi 3:16.